-It is envisaged that the final report will use existing evidence identified by PPIW alongside additional material identified by the research team.
-The aim is to document as far as is possible:
+The final report used existing evidence identified by PPIW alongside additional material identified by the research team.
+The aim was to document as far as is possible:

 - Which interventions have been successful in addressing the dimensions of rural poverty identified in the PPIW report (did an intervention achieve its objectives?)